pulsecat/cryptotrader.org/pages/api_v2.md

     STOP_LOSS = params.add 'Stop Loss',100 # default value is 100
     MARKET_ORDER = params.add 'Market Order',false # will be displayed as checkbox
     MODE = params.add 'a) Low risk b) Aggressive','a' # can be a string value

+---

+#### Trading (trading)

+Provides an interface to base trading on any exchage supported by the platform

+##### Portfolio object
+The portfolio object gives access to information about funds on the exchange.
+During live trading this data gets updated automatically before handle method is called and after orders are traded.

+**Example:**

+    trading = require "trading"

+    handle: ->
+      instrument = @data.instruments[0]
+      info "Cash: #{@portfolio.positions[instrument.curr()].amount"
+      info "Assets: #{@portfolio.positions[instrument.asset()].amount"

+##### buy(instrument,type,[amount],[price],[timeout])
+This method executes a purchase of specified asset.

+- type - 'limit' or 'market'
+- amount - order amount
+- price - order price
+- timeout - specifies the length of time in seconds an order can be outstanding before being canceled.

+**Example:**

+    trading = require "trading"

+    handle: ->
+      instrument = @data.instruments[0]
+      cash = @portfolio.positions[instrument.curr()].amount
+      #  1/2 of cash
+      if trading.buy instrument, 'limit', cash / 2 / instrument.price, instrument.price
+        debug 'BUY order traded'

+##### sell(instrument,type,[amount],[price],[timeout])
+This method executes a sale of specified asset.

+**Example:**

+    trading = require "trading"

+    handle: ->
+      instrument = @data.instruments[0]
+      # check if
+      if @portfolio.positions[instrument.asset()].amount > 0
+        if trading.sell instrument
+          debug 'SELL order traded'

+**Advanced orders**

+This set of functions gives more control over how orders are being processed:

+##### addOrder(order)

+Submits a new order and returens an object containing information about order

+The order parameter is an object contaning:
+- instrument - current instrument
+- side - order side "buy" or "sell"
+- type - 'stop' or 'limit' or 'market'
+- amount - order amount
+- price - order price

+**Returns:**

+- id - unique orderId.
+Note that id can be missing if the order was filled instantly.
+- active - true if the order is still active
+- cancelled - true if the order was cancelled
+- filled - true if the order was traded

+The engine automatically tracks all active orders and peridically update their statuses.

+**Example:**

+    	...
+		order = trading.addOrder
+  		instrument: instrument
+  		side: 'buy'
+  		type: 'limit'
+  		amount: amount
+  		price: instrument.price * 1.05
+        if order.id
+        	debug "Order Id: #{order.id}"
+        else
+        	debug "Order fulfilled"

+##### getActiveOrders
+Returns the list of currently open orders

+##### getOrder(orderId)

+Returns an order object by given id.

+##### cancelOrder(order)

+Cancels an order.

+##### getTicker(instrument)  (only Live mode)

+Returns live ticker data.
+The object includes two properties: buy and sell that represent current best bid and ask prices respectively.
+In backtesting mode the buy and sell are set to the current price.

+**Example:**

+    mt = require "bitfinex/margin_trading"

+    handle: ->
+      instrument = data.instruments[0]
+      info = mt.getMarginInfo instrument
+      ## Get best ask price
+      ticker = mt.getTicker instrument
+      bestAskPrice = ticker.sell
+      if mt.buy instrument,info.tradable_balance/instrument.price,bestAskPrice
+        debug 'BUY order traded'

+##### getOrderBook(instrument) (only Live mode)

+Allows to access market depth data for current market.
+The function returns an object that contains 'asks' and 'bids' fields, each of which is an array of [price,amount] elements representing orders in the orderbook.

+**Example:**

+	# find the price for which 1 BTC can be bought.

+    orderBook = trading.getOrderBook instrument
+    volume = 1
+    if orderBook
+        # logs the whole order book
+        for key in ['asks','bids']
+            debug "#{key}: #{orderBook[key].join(',')}"
+        sum = 0
+        for o in orderBook.asks
+            sum += o[1]
+            if sum >= volume
+                debug "#{volume} BTC can be bought for #{o[0]}" break
+    else
+     	debug "orderbook isn't available"
+Note that in backtesting mode the method returns a null value.

+---

 #### Bitfinex Margin Trading (bitfinex/margin_trading)